Internships and student jobs in the space sector

 - Thanks to a Cooperation Agreement between Canada and the European Space Agency (ESA), some of ESA's opportunities for students are also available to Canadian students.

-To learn more about these and other initiatives, visit our grants and contributions page and our Announcements of Opportunity page.
+To learn more about these and other initiatives, visit our grants and contributions page and our Funding opportunities page.

 The CSA also takes part in many public events across the nation every year, such as the Eureka! festival and Beakerhead.
 Go to our events calendar and follow us on social media for more details.

 The CSA also sponsors post-secondary students to participate in space conferences like the International Astronautical Congress (IAC).
-Opportunities are listed on our Announcements of Opportunity page.
+Opportunities are listed on our Funding opportunities page.